 If your Social Security Disability claim was denied, don’t give up hope.
-You absolutely have the right to appeal this decision from the Social Security Administration.
+You have the right to appeal a denial from the SSA.
 Our New Jersey SSD lawyers at Levinson Axelrod, P.A. can help you do that.

 Qualifying for Supplemental Security Income